armeum/armeum/README.md

   </samp>
 </p>

-I'm Munisa Rakhmatullaeva ( nick "armeum" ) a student at Westminster International University in Tashkent.
-Enjoying my life creating own projects, reading books, **in the near future* travelling around the world✈️ and out of the Earth🌍🌌
+I'm Munisa Rakhmatullaeva ( nick "armeum" ) a student @ Westminster International University in Tashkent.
+Enjoying my life creating own projects, reading books, **in the near future* travelling around the world✈️ and out of the Earth))🌍🌌

 ### Github Stats